LopesMiguelFID/easun/README.md

 Many thanks to

 This integration is base on the https://github.com/sfstar/hass-victron and the configuration of the sensor´s is base on the https://github.com/gregoriusin/easun-smg-ii-ha-config and https://github.com/syssi/esphome-smg-ii.
 Many thanks to all.

+I'm still testing it and when it's finished I'll put the code and a brief description of the installation method here.